jmjjg/phpcs-standards/Standards/Cake2/README.md

 Every class in a CakePHP 2.x file should have access to the parent class, either directly or through an App::uses call.

+### Cake2.Classes.AppUses.AlreadyImported

+Checks if the class has already been imported in the file (type-independant).

 ### Cake2.Classes.AppUses.WrongType

 Every type used in an App::uses call is correct by checking it on a list.